 Integrate Supported Frameworks¶

-A framework is “supported” when there is a framework bridge that can be cloned from one of our GitHub repos and built to connect to a supported backend with nGraph, all the while maintaining the framework’s programmatic or user interface.
-Current bridge-enabled frameworks include TensorFlow* and MXNet*.
+A framework is “supported” when there is a framework bridge that can be cloned from one of our GitHub repos and built to connect to nGraph device backends, all the while maintaining the framework’s programmatic or user interface.
+Bridges currently exist for the TensorFlow* and MXNet* frameworks.

 Once connected via the bridge, the framework can then run and train a deep learning model with various workloads on various backends using nGraph Compiler as an optimizing compiler available through the framework.